Niksol15/moocs/compilers-stanford/PA2/README.md

-In this assigment you have to write scanner for COOL using flex.
+In this assignment you have to write scanner for COOL using flex.